SandiyosDev/SandiyosDev/README.md

 # Hi, I'm Sandiyos

-I'm a network engineer by day, and a shady hoodied coder by night, self-taught in Java, JavaScript, Python, and Liquid (alongside HTML & CSS).
+I'm a sysadmin by day, and a shady hoodied coder by night, self-taught in Java, JavaScript, Python, and Liquid (alongside HTML & CSS).
 My work is often assisted by Copilot.

 I hail from 🌍 while contributing without borders, working on things that affects me, and my active projects are pinned.